Soro82/book-horse-riding-lesson/README.md

 #### The login_required Decorator
 * The login_required decorator is on all views that require the user to be logged in.
-* In this website it was used on the booking, edit_booking and delete_booking views.
+* For this website it was used on the booking, edit_booking and delete_booking views.
 It ensures that only authenticated users can access these views.

 #### Custom Error Pages
 * The 404 and 500 Error Pages are used to allow the user to return to the website’s home page.